dirtyvagabond/funnyplaces/README.md

 # About

 Funnyplaces is a Clojure client for Factual's API.
-It supports rich queries across Factual's U.S. Places, Crosswalk, and Crossref, and Resolve services.
+It supports rich queries across Factual's datasets, including support for the Crosswalk, Crossref, and Resolve services.

 Factual's [web-based API](http://developer.factual.com) offers:

-* Places API: Rich queries across a high quality dataset of U.S. Points of Interest and business entities.
+* Rich queries across curated datasets U.S. points of interest, global points of interest, and U.S. restaurants with long tail attributes.
 * Crosswalk: Translation between Factual IDs, third party IDs, and URLs that represent the same entity across the internet.
 * Crossref: Lets you find URLs that contain entities in the Factual places database, or to find the Factual ID of a place mentioned on a URL.
 * Resolve: An entity resolution API that makes partial records complete, matches one entity against another, and assists in de-duping and normalizing datasets.